paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-014-agricultural-experiment-stations.md

 **(g) Reductions and reapportionments** If in any year the amount made available by a State from its own funds (including any revenue-sharing funds) to a State agricultural experiment station is reduced because of an increase in the allotment made available under sections 361a to 361i of this title, the allotment to the State agricultural experiment station from the appropriation in the next succeeding fiscal year shall be reduced in an equivalent amount.
 The Secretary shall reapportion the amount of such reduction to other States for use by their agricultural experiment stations.

-**(h) Peer review and plan of work**

-(1) **Peer review** — Research carried out under subsection (c)(3) shall be subject to scientific peer review.
-The review of a project conducted under this paragraph shall be considered to satisfy the merit review requirements of [section 7613(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section7613/e&num=0&edition=prelim).
+**(h) Peer review** Research carried out under subsection (c)(3) shall be subject to scientific peer review.
+The review of a project conducted under this subsection shall be considered to satisfy the merit review requirements of [section 7613(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section7613/e&num=0&edition=prelim).

-(2) **Plan of work** — The State shall include in the plan of work of the State required under [section 361g of this title](./chapter-014-agricultural-experiment-stations.md#section-361g) a description of the manner in which the State will meet the requirements of subsection (c)(3).

 **(i) Integration of research and extension**